 Business Accounts for Properties

-Go to Discover > Terms > Create Term, then enter the location or property-specific into Universal Search and toggle to the Users/Mentions view to select that properties Business Terms.
-Click through to View, Confirm and Save your new Business mentions term.
+Go to Discover > Terms > Create Term, then enter the location or property-specific into Universal Search and toggle to the Users/Mentions view to select that property's Business Terms.
+Click through to View, Confirm, and Save your new Business mentions term.

-*In order to create Business mentions and Business tagged photo terms that account must be connected to Stackla
+*To create Business mentions and Business tagged photo terms the account must be connected to Nosto

 Automation Rules